 Figure It Out (1997–1999)

 Nickelodeon and getting slimed are synonymous with each other.
-The highlight of the network’s annual Kid’s Choice Awards started here.
-A panel of Nickelodeon celebrities, which frequently included All That cast members Amanda Bynes, Lori Beth Denberg, Kevin Kopelow, and Danny Tamberelli, try to guess a fill-in-the-blank phrase describing the contestant’s secret talent or skill.
+The highlight of the network's annual Kid's Choice Awards started here.
+A panel of Nickelodeon celebrities, which frequently included All That cast members Amanda Bynes, Lori Beth Denberg, Kevin Kopelow, and Danny Tamberelli, try to guess a fill-in-the-blank phrase describing the contestant's secret talent or skill.
 Each round the contestant made it through without the panelists guessing their talent earned them bigger and better prizes.
-The show is well-remembered for its “Billy the Head” game board and the “Secret Slime Action” feature — a randomly selected member of the studio audience competed for a prize which required a member of the panel to perform the “Secret Slime Action.”
+The show is well-remembered for its "Billy the Head" game board and the "Secret Slime Action" feature—a randomly selected member of the studio audience competed for a prize that required a member of the panel to perform the "Secret Slime Action."
 If a panelist inadvertently performed the action, they would be slimed by the end of the round.
-Nickelodeon revived the series from 2012-2013, but nothing compares to watching some of your favorite Nickelodeon stars get covered in green slime as they struggle to fill in the blanks.
+Nickelodeon revived the series from 2012–2013, but nothing compares to watching some of your favorite Nickelodeon stars get covered in green slime as they struggle to fill in the blanks.

 Wild & Crazy Kids (1990–1992)

-Part of what made Nickelodeon game shows great was the hokey uniforms the competitors were asked to wear — one of our favorites is the simple colored T-shirts bearing the Wild & Crazy Kids logo.
+Part of what made Nickelodeon game shows great was the hokey uniforms the competitors were asked to wear—one of our favorites is the simple colored T-shirts bearing the Wild & Crazy Kids logo.
 On this show, teams of kids identified by their shirt color competed against each other (and sometimes their parents) in wacky games involving bizarre rules and messy twists.
-One example: Red Pie/Green Pie, a take-off on “Red Light, Green Light” in which kids had to hit themselves with a pie if they moved on a “red light” or pie their parents once they reached the finish line.
+One example: Red Pie/Green Pie, a take-off on "Red Light, Green Light," in which kids had to hit themselves with a pie if they moved on a "red light" or pie their parents once they reached the finish line.
 Though the art of sliming contestants was perfected on Figure it Out, it likely has its origins in the games on Wild & Crazy Kids.
 The competitive nature of the contestants paired with the ridiculous rules of the games made for hilarious television aided by the antics of hosts Omar Gooding, Donnie Jeffcoat, Annette Chavez, and Jessica Gaynes.
-Nickelodeon produced a 10-episode revival in 2002, but we’ll always want one of the original neon T-shirts for ourselves.
+Nickelodeon produced a 10-episode revival in 2002, but we'll always want one of the original neon T-shirts for ourselves.